2. The Personal Impersonalized: Contents Beyond a Christmas Card

 This child-soul figure in Animula, stuck in though moving through time, in this later time-frame of Animula, at once hardly exists, reduced (re-figured) to a shadow-spectre “in its own gloom” (29).
 Where has this figure been, and doing what?

 The narrative is, to say the least, abbreviated: in the space of a line, and looking through and into this darkness and despondency, we see where it seems to have been: surrounded by “disordered papers in a dusty room” (30).
-[1] Dust, the material stuff of time passing, too-easily references the human state of becoming, being, and ending, primarily via the Book of Genesis and burial of dead section in The Book of Common Prayer, both of which are poetic fodder for Eliot.
+[1] Dust, the material stuff of time passing, too-easily references the human state of becoming, being, and ending, primarily via the Book of Genesis and burial of dead section in The Book of Common Prayer, both of which are poetic fodder for Eliot, as is Eliot's ever-present struggle with the idea of incarnation.
 But stepping back from this obviousness, it is again irresistible not to superimpose this alliteratively-driven (disordered/dusty) moment upon a wearied editor-writer under the unending weight of both his work and the pressures of his personal world—to Eliot himself in the 1920s, that is.

 To return to these figures: Do some, like these five, require more deliverance, more help, than others—in order, that is, to be born again?
 Prayer is, after all, a living, formal attempt to speak to God’s presence—a pleaful, surrendering discourse that intimates reciprocity with something unknowable beyond.
 Crucially, prayer is necessarily about waiting, which is also central to Eliot more than ten years later, and perhaps most strongly articulated in East Coker (1940), which becomes the second part of Four Quartets (1943), where the speaker (who sees life as a kind of failed space) likewise speaks to his “soul”: “there is yet faith / But the faith and the love and the hope are all in the waiting” (section III).
 That this is openly the speaker’s “soul” caught in the process of waiting does turn us back to the non-declared speaker in Animula, and to how close, how proximate, this speaker might be to the poem’s human subject.

 The final line of Animula makes the implicit explicit: we are suddenly included—“Pray for us now and at the hour of our birth” (37).
 Why “suddenly”?
-Because the poem’s first section of thirty-one lines have a conspicuous grammatical absence: no pronouns.
+Because the poem’s first section of thirty-one lines has a conspicuous grammatical absence: no personal pronouns.
 Now there are two—“us” and “our.”
 And, once more, why pray?
 For rebirth?
 Salvation?
 The paying of debts?
-Invoked here is the most famous of prayers, the Hail Mary, with poem’s “us” and “our” placed within the exact syntax as the prayer: “Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
+With the line, Eliot openly invokes the most famous of prayers, the Hail Mary: “Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
 Amen.”
-[3]
+[3] Eliot, though, massages, or even counters, the final part of the Hail Mary prayer in Animula by substituting "birth" for "death," thus turning our focus upon a life to be lived, rather than upon the hoped-for coming of some kind of afterlife.

 With all of this, does Animula offers more than just a small slice (1/46th to be exact) of Faber & Faber’s Ariel Christmas-card publishing history.
 Does it represent anything more than a diverting footnote within Eliot’s poetical canon?

-Before we get there, a lurking question has already crept in, one that, in general, in fact challenges the job of criticism, and here, specifically, in what we are to make of Animula: Does the poem both avoid yet provide possible poetical snapshots of Eliot’s childhood personality and feelings—the solitary, timid, uncertain child?
+Before we get there, a lurking question has already crept in, one that, in general, in fact challenges the job of criticism, and here, specifically, in what we are to make of Animula: Does the poem both avoid yet provide possible poetical snapshots of Eliot’s childhood personality and feelings—that of a the solitary, timid, uncertain child?

 Eliot has a specific Romantic fish to fry in Tradition and the Individual Talent, and a big one at that: the dominant presence in 19th-century poetry, William Wordsworth—the non-mentioned but oh-so-present straw-poet in Tradition, whose first-person lyrical “I,” which often openly draws directly from the speaker’s personality and experience, is (to riff off John Keats’s phrasing that famously captures Wordsworth’s poetical character) both egotistical and sublime.

-Animula particularly recalls Wordsworth’s famous first-person moments in the monumental Intimations Ode (1807) that picture how “Shades of the prison-house begin to close / Upon the growing Boy” (67-68), on “Years” that “bring the inevitable yoke,” and, importantly, a “Soul” weighed down by “earthly freight” (127-129).
-Likewise, like the child’s difficulties set into Animula, Wordsworth presents very similar confusions and uncertainties of childhood—“vanishings,” “obstinate questionings” over outward appearances, uncertain “shadowy recollections” (Ode, 132-170).
+Animula, then, recalls and complicates Wordsworth’s famous first-person and personalized moments in the monumental Intimations Ode (1807; properly titled Ode: Intimations of Immortality from Recollections of Early Childhood).
+The Ode pictures how, over time, “Shades of the prison-house begin to close / Upon the growing Boy” (67-68), with “Years” that “bring the inevitable yoke” and, importantly (given Animula's terms), a “Soul” weighed down by “earthly freight” (127-129).
+Likewise, like the child’s increasing difficulties set into Animula ("day by day; / Week by week"), Wordsworth presents a very similar narrative of the increasing confusions and uncertainties of childhood—“vanishings,” “obstinate questionings” over outward appearances, uncertain “shadowy recollections” (Ode, 132-170).
 There’s even parallel scenes of their respective children receiving “kisses” (Ode 88; Animula 5).

-That Wordsworth’s Ode signals the notion of pre-existence—that the soul, issued from God, precedes existence (64-66, 161-167)—is yet another striking convergence.
-Wordsworth, however, manages to thank and praise childhood as strength-giving and foundational, generalizing it as the “master light of all our seeing” (155)—what sees us through “human suffering” to establish “the faith that looks through death” (187-188).
-Eliot, too, wants the latter—the transcendence-making that faith enables—but attempts to resist the former, that childhood and specific childhood experience is foundational in the strength- and meaning-making of our being.
-Eliot’s imagery ends in darkness; Wordsworth’s in light.
+That Wordsworth’s Ode signals the notion of pre-existence—that the "Soul," issued from God, precedes existence (64-66, 161-167)—is yet another striking convergence.
+Wordsworth, however, manages to thank and praise childhood as strength-giving and foundational, generalizing it as the “master light of all our seeing” (155)—what sees us through the confusions of “human suffering” to establish “the faith that looks through death” (187-188).
+The speaker of Animula, too, wants the latter—the transcendence-making that faith enables—but cannot muster any sense that childhood (or specific childhood experience) is foundational in the strength- and meaning-making of our being.
+That is, Animula cannot see through such perplexity and "The pain of living" (21).
+Both poems recall the sensuous "pleasures" of childhood (Animula 8-10, Ode 178-79), and both poems note that such pleasures pass as the confining, darkening weight of life approaches.
+The difference: Eliot’s imagery leaves us with darkness, dust, silence, and death; Wordsworth’s imagery works itself through "darkness" (118) and then finds light.
 In Animula, rather than being foundational, childhood is, at best, mysteriously, darkly diversionary.
+Wordsworth gives us the story of how loss is turned into gain, in finding "strength in what remains behind" (181); Eliot's poem gives the story of loss that, at best, leaves us with the uncertain practice of prayer—in praying for others, but also for "us," both at our birth and "now" (37).

 Put beside another of Wordsworth’s iconic poems, Tintern Abbey (1798), Animula again seems stark in being unable to muster connection, continuity, and restoration.
 For Wordsworth, however, meditatively looking back through the first-person to particular moments—to experience, that is—fortifies his “spirit” against the “darkness” and “fever of the world” (53-55).
 Wordsworth resolves to summon and to perceive “a motion and a spirit that [. . .] rolls through all things” (102-4), which falls far from the selfish irresolution (25) and crippling fear of any “offered good” in Animula, of any “warm reality” (27-28).
-Whereas in Tintern Abbey the sweetness of sensations are “Felt in the blood,” and “the motion our human blood” move us to “become a living soul” so that we “see into the life of things” (29, 45-50), in Animula “the simple soul” (24) is found “Denying the importunity of the blood” (28).
-Both poems recognize the weariness, weight, and mystery of “this unintelligible world” (Tintern Abbey 36-41 ), but for Wordsworth, for his “spirit” (57-59, 116), there is movement toward light, joy, healing, and affirmation; for Eliot, the soul within the world a “spectre in its own gloom” (29).
-Finally, both poems end in prayer (Tintern Abbey 124); but while Wordsworth’s moves toward “cheerful faith,” “blessings,” and love (136-37, 157-58), Eliot’s ends by imploring prayer for five apparently unsaved souls.
+Whereas in Tintern Abbey the sweetness of sensations that are “Felt in the blood” and in “the motion our human blood” move us to “become a living soul” so that we “see into the life of things” (29, 45-50), in Animula “the simple soul” (24) is found “Denying the importunity of the blood” (28).
+Both poems recognize the weariness, weight, and mystery of “this unintelligible world” (Tintern Abbey 36-41 ), but for Wordsworth, for his “spirit” (57-59, 116), there is movement toward light, joy, healing, and affirmation; for Eliot, the soul within the world is no more than a “spectre in its own gloom” (29)—confused, pained, uncertain, inward.
+Finally, both poems end in prayer (Tintern Abbey 124); but while Wordsworth’s moves toward “cheerful faith,” “blessings,” and love (136-37, 157-58), Eliot’s ends by imploring prayer for five apparently unsaved souls, and then for us.

-Both poems image the pressures of the world in exactly the same terms: in Animula, the “heavy burden of the growing soul / Perplexes” (16-17), and in Tintern Abbey a “blessed mood” (38, 42) is conjured that lightens the “burthen of the mystery,” “the heavy and weary weight” of the world.
+Both poems image the pressures of the world in exactly the same terms: in Animula, the “heavy burden of the growing soul / Perplexes” (16-17), and in Tintern Abbey a “blessed mood” is conjured that lightens the “burthen of the mystery,” “the heavy and weary weight” of the world (38-42).

-Why bother to bring Wordsworth into the discussion, besides acting as a stark, comparative backdrop to Eliot's poem?
+Why bother to bring Wordsworth into the discussion, besides acting as a stark, strongly comparative backdrop to Eliot's poem, though this, in itself, could be an end?

 So, with all of this, what perspectives should be brought to bear upon Animula?
 How should we speak of it?

 Perhaps, to begin, as a kind of story.
-Animula seems to harbour brooding though unsettled feelings—negative sentimentality, it might be called.
+Animula seems to harbour brooding, unsettled feelings—negative sentimentality, it might be called.
 The narrative path of this sensitive child issued into the “flat” (2) yet mutable world does not alter the fact that the child is seen to experience pleasure, play, and curiosity, along with childhood apprehensions and feelings of isolation.
 The speaker is set to look back through and to this child (one is tempted to say “to himself”), set into human, material time, with the vexing weight of an unsatisfactory world closing in.
 Vague assurance and experience falls into self-centered, frozen, and distorted confusions.
 It’s a story where the speaker points to how fear and denial of “warm reality, the offered good” moves the figure to become a despondent “shadow” or “spectre” of itself.
-This brief narrative of a life and impermanence seems to move toward tragedy, to a fall and to failure, but the speaker petitions a further journey: “Leaving” this world then “Living” into another.
-This, of course, is vintage Eliot: departure as an equivocal form of both appeal and questioning, with wavering tensions of hope and fear.
+This brief narrative of a life and impermanence seems to move toward tragedy, to a fall and to failure, but the speaker petitions a further journey: “Leaving” this world, then “Living” into another.
+This, of course, is vintage Eliot: departure as an equivocal form of both appeal and questioning, with wavering positions of hope and fear.
+Reduced to the most basic narrative reading, Animula is the story of the movement from innocence to experience.

 Animula is intriguing in that a significant part of it images the mysterious strains between the speaker and (his treatment of) the subject-child.
 Stylistically, these seem to be distancing tensions that poetically perform an end-run around the personal, but they nonetheless break into the poem, bottle it up, and then silently make an exit by shifting beyond the figure whose life begins and passes by in thirty-one lines, only to fall into prayer for souls who otherwise might be hopeless.